-Figure I The pattern of "wall-to-wall subdivisions" that evolves over time with zoning and subdivision ordinances which require developers to provide nothing more than houselots and streets.
+Figure 1 The pattern of "wall-to-wall subdivisions" that evolves over time with zoning and subdivision ordinances which require developers to provide nothing more than houselots and streets.

-1 Envisioning the Future Performing "Community Assessments" The "community assessment" visioning process helps local officials and residents see the ultimate result of continuing to implement current land-use policies.
 The process helps start discussions about how current trends can be modified so that a greener future is ensured.

 Sad but true, the future that faces most communities with standard zoning and subdivision codes is to witness the systematic conversion of every unprotected acre of buildable land into developed uses.

 Most local ordinances allow or encourage standardized layouts of "wall-to-wall houselots."
 Over a period of decades this process produces a broader pattern of "wall-to-wall subdivisions" (see Figure 1).
 No community actively plans to become a bland suburb without open space.
-However, most zoning codes program exactly this outcome (see Figure 2).
-Municipalities can perform assessments to see the future before it happens, so that they will be able to judge whether a mid-course correction is needed.
-A community assessment entails an evaluation of the land-use regulations that are currently on the books, identifying their strengths and weaknesses and offering constructive recommendations about how they can incorporate the conservation techniques described in this booklet.
-It should also
+However, most zoning codes program exactly this outcome.

+Municipalities can perform audits to see the future before it happens, so that they will be able to judge whether a mid-course correction is needed.
+A community audit entails:

+Numerical Analysis of Development Trends.

+The first step involves a numerical analysis of growth projections, both in terms of the number of dwelling units and the number of acres that will probably be converted into houselots and streets under present codes.

+Regulatory Evaluation.

-Figure 2 A matching pair of graphics, taken from an actual "build-out map," showing existing conditions (mostly undeveloped land) contrasted with the potential development pattern of "checkerboard suburbia" created through conventional zoning and subdivision regulations. include a realistic appraisal of the extent to which private conservation efforts are likely to succeed in protecting lands from development through various nonregulatory approaches such as purchases or donations of easements or fee title interests.
+The second step consists of an evaluation of the landuse regulations that are currently on the books, identifying their strengths and weaknesses and offering constructive recommendations about how they can incorporate the conservation techniques described in this booklet.
+It should also include a realistic appraisal of the extent to which private conservation efforts are likely to succeed in protecting lands from development through various nonregulatory approaches such as purchases or donations of easements or fee title interests.

+"Build-Out" Maps.

+The third step entails mapping future development patterns on a map of the entire municipality (see Figure 2).
+Alternatively, the "build-out" map could focus only on selected areas in the municipality where development is of the greatest immediate concern, perhaps due to the presence of special features identified in the comprehensive plan or vulnerability due to development pressures.

 The following parts of this booklet describe practical ways in which communities can take control of their destinies so that conservation goals will be achieved simultaneously with development objectives, in a manner that is fair to all parties concerned.
 Three interrelated documents-the Comprehensive Plan, Zoning Code and Subdivision and Land Development Code, stand together like a three-legged stool providing a balanced footing for achieving a municipality's conservation goals.